BrandonWarrior/Elland-Road-Leeds/README.md

 # Welcome To Elland Road

-Welcome to the Elland Road history page project!
-This project is dedicated to providing a comprehensive history and information about Elland Road, the iconic football stadium located in Leeds, West Yorkshire, England.
-Home to Leeds United Football Club since the club's formation in 1919, Elland Road is steeped in rich history and tradition.
+Welcome to the Elland Road History Page Project!
+This project is a heartfelt tribute to Elland Road, the famous football stadium in Leeds, West Yorkshire, England.
+As the home of Leeds United Football Club since its start in 1919, Elland Road has a rich history and many traditions.

-My goal is to create an informative and engaging resource for fans, historians, and anyone interested in learning more about this legendary stadium.
+My goal is to create an informative and engaging resource for fans, historians, and anyone interested in learning about this legendary stadium.
+I want to celebrate every moment, match, and story that makes Elland Road special.

-Explore the various sections of the page to uncover the matchday memories and a gallery showcasing the different loactions around the stadium.
+Explore the different sections of the page to relive matchday memories and view a gallery showcasing various locations around the stadium.
+Whether you're looking back on past glories or discovering new stories, we hope this project brings you the same love and pride that Elland Road inspires in all of us.

 ![Am I Responsive Screenshot](assets/docs/am-i-responsive.PNG)